10 Best Things to Do in Seward, Alaska (+ What to Know Before You Go)

 Exit Glacier view from the easy overlook trail

-For an unforgettable hidden gem experience, book a paddleboarding excursion to Bear Glacier with Liquid Adventures.
-Bear Glacier is the largest glacier in Kenai Fjords National Park, and its terminal moraine has created a stunning lagoon filled with massive icebergs.
+For something truly unlike anything else in Alaska, book a paddleboarding excursion to Bear Glacier with Liquid Adventures.
+Bear Glacier is the largest glacier in Kenai Fjords National Park, and its terminal moraine has created a lagoon filled with massive blue-green icebergs that you paddle among on a stand-up board.

 4. Go Big with a Helicopter Tour